-There are four basic ways to boost dogs immune system.
+Learn the four best ways to boost dogs immune system.
 Some are free.
-All assist in building or rebuilding a healthy happy canine and may include sharing your supplements.
+All assist in building or rebuilding a healthy happy canine and might include sharing your food and supplements.

 Yes, what is good for you is good for your dog.
-Let's start with the four basics and then I'll break each one down for a closer look.
+Let's start with the four basics which are often overlooked.
+Is it because they are too simple?

 Think about it.
 For instance, figure the cost of real chicken meat, brown rice, veggies and some vitamins thrown in, could you do it for 50 cents a day?
 A dollar a day?
 Two dollars a day?
 Nope.